rognil/cc-to-git/README.md

 letting the program read from ClearCase.
 Say that you have named your prepared file lshistory.fixed and placed the file in the conf folder, then you just have to execute the following command to use your own adapted history file:

-    gitcc migrate --load=conf/lshistory.fixed
+    cc-to-git migrate --load=conf/lshistory.fixed

-This will create a subfolder for git, initialize git and mirror the ClearCase view into the newly created Git folder.
+This will create a subfolder for Git, initialize Git and mirror the ClearCase view into the newly created Git folder.

 ### Add remote hosting